crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

         <img src="image2_s.png" alt="image2" />
     </a>

-= [ThickBox on Text Links] - [Auto] or [Manual] option =
+= About [Auto ThickBox] option =

-When [Auto] radio button is selected, this plugin applies ThickBox to text links to images automatically.
+When [Text links to images] is checked, this plugin applies ThickBox to text links to images automatically.

-When [Manual] radio button is selected, this plugin does not apply ThickBox to text links.
+When [Text links to images] is not checked, this plugin does not apply ThickBox to text links.
 If you want to apply ThickBox to text links, you need to set `class="thickbox"` attribute to `<a>` tag manually as below.

     <a href="image.png" class="thickbox" title="foo">Text</a>

-= How to display only images (without margin, padding, border, caption and button) =
+= How to display only an image =

-If "View" options are as follows, only the image will be displayed.
+When "View" options are as follows, only an image will be displayed without margin, padding, border, caption and button.

 * Position - Caption - None
 * Margin - Image - 0 (px)